30-Second Overview

 Organizational Integration and Mission

-MODA consolidated digital-related operations previously scattered across ministries:
+moda consolidated digital-related operations previously scattered across multiple ministries:

 Three Core Missions:

-- Digital Government: Assist public sector digital transformation
+- Digital Government: Assisting the public sector with digital transformation

 Organizational Structure: